Cyrus-007-BD/WSSDH/README.md

 ## Features

 - Subdomain Discovery: Discover subdomains of a given domain to map out potential attack vectors.
-- Web Penetration Testing: Simulate common web attacks to test the security of a web application.
-- Security Analysis: Perform various security checks to identify vulnerabilities like open ports, weak configurations, etc.
 - Clean Terminal Output: Clear the terminal screen automatically on startup for better readability.
 - Cross-platform: Works on Windows, Linux, and macOS.